Medellin Antioquia, Colombia Travel Guide

 Medellin's mild climate means it is a year-round destination, but certain seasons offer unique highlights for extended visits.

-Dry Seasons (December-February, June-August) prove ideal for outdoor activities: hiking, paragliding, and extensive city exploration without the meteorology interruptions.
+Dry Seasons (December-February, June-August) prove ideal for outdoor activities: hiking, paragliding, and comprehensive city exploration without the meteorology interruptions.
 Enjoy clearer panoramic views from viewpoints and Metrocable rides at these particular times.

-Plan your visit around the Feria de las Flores (August) for an unique cultural experience.
+Plan your visit around the Feria of the (feminine Flores (August) for an unique cultural experience.
 Book accommodation and flights far in advance due to high demand.
 Experience Medellin's elaborate public Christmas Lights (December-January).

 Rainy Seasons (April-May, September-November) give you lower prices for flights and accommodation due to fewer tourists.
 Enjoy popular attractions with fewer people.
 Be prepared for afternoon rain showers.